 1. The Mayo Clinic and WebMD define bacterial vaginosis as an inflammation and infection from an excessive production of bacteria that normally exists in the vagina.
 This overgrowth disrupts the otherwise good balance of bacteria in the vagina.
 Under normal conditions, the good bacteria overpower the bad bacteria, in numbers and strength.
 With BV, it is the other way around where the bad bacteria are dominant.
 BV usually affects women who are menstruating.

 2. Although commonly mistaken as an STD, women with BV cannot transmit the infection to their partners.
 Perhaps the reason most people believe that BV is an STD is because typically the condition occurs after a woman engages in sex a new partner.
 This vaginal infection generally heals by itself.
-Nevertheless, treatment is necessary to prevent serious complications such as but not limited to PID (pelvic inflammatory disease) or miscarriage in first trimester if pregnant.
+Nevertheless, treatment is necessary to prevent serious complications such as PID (pelvic inflammatory disease) or miscarriage in the first trimester if pregnant.
 In addition, women with untreated BV are more vulnerable to STD such as gonorrhea, chlamydia, and even HIV.
-It is therefore best to treat the condition as early possible after symptoms show.
+It is therefore best to treat the condition as early as possible after symptoms show.